 On a high pressure system open up both of the valves completely.
 Then reduce the flow in one to a fast drip.
 Then use the other valve to reduce to the slower drip rate one desires.
 I find this setup necessary as the needle valves seem to be difficult to control when only one is in a high pressure system.
 Two in series work much better.
 This is the needle valve I’m talking about:

 Note there are a lot of different arrangements which will accomplish the same thing.
 A pressure reducer with a needle valve will also work well.
 It just costs more.
-Just drop the pressure to 1 to 5 pounds and then add a single needle valve.
+Just drop the pressure to 1 to 5 psi (0,05 to 0,3bar) and then add a single needle valve.

 I cannot emphasize enough that if the system is inside a dwelling one MUST use piping approved by the uniform building code for use with potable water systems.
 Do not use compression fittings and something like irrigation tubing or aquarium air tubing fittings without hose clamps.
 The standard irrigation tubing or aquarium air tubing fittings WILL FAIL.
 And a high pressure system can put out an amazing amount of water overnight into the wood of a home.
 And insurance will NOT cover the damage (insurance only covers plumbing failures where the plumbing met code).